How to build a great workplace culture through transparency

 Far too many people focus on doing just one or two of those things.
 But you must do all three if you want change that lasts.
 For example, many businesses still run annual engagement surveys.
 Then see some negative feedback and bury their heads.
 Or some executive will decide what new people-focussed initiative should be launched without any data to back it up.

-You must have an open dialogue with your people.
+You must have an open dialogue with your people based on transparency to shift workplace culture.
 They will guide you to where your culture needs to be.
 You must listen to what they're telling you.
 And you must then act accordingly.

 But don’t do everything your people ask